Collects detailed connection logs

-There’s also a live chat feature that’s available during normal working hours (9am-6pm for the UK) with friendly, helpful agents that were willing to answer all of our questions in detail.
-We never had to wait longer than a couple of minutes to be connected to someone and email responses were almost as quick.
+As well as some useful online resources and a community forum, there’s also a live chat feature that’s available during normal working hours (the service hours are listed on the website) with friendly, helpful agents that were willing to answer all of our questions in detail.

 It’s refreshing to see that F-Secure also includes contact telephone numbers for those that would rather speak to a human being – this isn’t very common with VPN providers, but we think it’s a really valuable feature that will be appreciated by a lot of people.